TREE OF JOY Launched 31 years ago by club members, the Tree of Joy provides clothing, underwear and shoes for underprivileged children at Christmas.

 March 21-23, 2014

 Its mission has always been - and remains - to donate proceeds locally to help children and families in crisis.
-The 2013 Show raised $17,000 and all the money was distributed to local community help groups.
+The 2014 Show raised $15,000 which was distributed to five local charity organizations.

 The Rotary Club of Sarasota Sunrise, chartered in early 1981, is active in community and international projects ranging from helping under-privileged local children to supporting the worldwide drive launched by Rotary to eradicate polio.

 Members of the Sarasota Sunrise club meet every Friday morning at Der Dutchman Restaurant at the corner of Beneva and Bahia Vista for an hour of fellowship, networking, discussing how to raise funds for projects and listening to a local or nationally known speaker talking about issues of current interest.

 Sunrise is one of more than 50 clubs in Rotary's District 6960 spanning Southwest Florida.
 Each club elects its own officers and enjoys considerable autonomy within the framework of Rotary's constitution and bylaws.
 Rotary districts support these efforts and are led by district governors.